kryssbm99/Counter-App-Js/README.md

     ```bash
     cd Counter-App-Js
     ```
-3. Open `index.html` in your favorite web browser to see the counter app in action.
+3. Open `index.html` in your favorite web browser to see the joke counter app in action.

 ### How It Works

-The counter app consists of three main parts:
+The joke counter app consists of three main parts:

 1. **HTML**: The structure of the app, including buttons and display elements.
 2. **CSS**: Basic styling to make the app look presentable.
-3. **JavaScript**: The logic that makes the counter work.
+3. **JavaScript**: The logic that makes the joke counter work.

 ### JavaScript Concepts Covered

 - Variables and data types
 - Functions and event listeners
 - DOM manipulation
+- Fetch API for making HTTP requests
-- Basic arithmetic operations
+- Array operations

 ### Conclusion

-Building a counter app is a great way to get hands-on experience with JavaScript.
+Building a joke counter app is a great way to get hands-on experience with JavaScript.
 It covers essential programming concepts and provides a foundation for more complex projects.

 For more projects and updates, visit my [GitHub profile](https://github.com/kryssbm99).